esbeetee/sbt-vspp/README.md

 - https://repo1.maven.org/maven2/com/scalawilliam/esbeetee/sample-plugin_2.12_1.0/0.0.2/

-:four_leaf_clover: This plug-in *does not modify your original JAR files*, all it literally does is add an extra set of files, that would follow the convention.
+:four_leaf_clover: This plug-in *does not modify your original JAR files*; all it literally does is add an extra set of files, that follow the Maven convention.

 # How to use this plugin (and validly published plugins) in an enterprise